kenstler/aws-ml-iot-lab/support/readme.md

 ## Loading Support Content Onto the Device:

-It is a good idea to keep a local copy of the lab content and the support content on the device, to do so enter the following:
+It is a good idea to keep a local copy of the lab content and all supporting content on the device, to do so enter the following:

 ```
 sudo mkdir /labs